 Your lawn needs a good soak!

-Soak the lawn infrequently
+Soak infrequently

-It is better to allow your lawn to dry out and show signs of dormancy than to over water a lawn.
+It is better to allow your lawn to dry out and show signs of dormancy than to overwater a lawn.
 Avoid watering your lawn lightly every day or two as this will lead to the spread of moss and weed grasses, as well as the production of a shallow rooting system.
 Watering must never be used to merely dampen the surface of an established lawn – this will do more harm than good in the long term!

-Let the lawn dry out to some extent between watering so as to let the air in and to stimulate deep root development.
+Let the lawn dry out to some extent between watering so as to let the air in and stimulate deep root development.
 However, do consider soaking some areas near fences, drives, window reflections etc by hand during dry hot weather every few days, these spots will dry out faster.

 How often to water your lawn